LxttleSplat42U/holo3d/README.md

-# Holo3D Demo user mobile application
+# Holo3D Demo mobile companion app

 The purpose of this app is to show/demonstrate the UI and app control of the system without needing to be connected to the actual fan system.
 Based on the main branch `app-release.apk` V1.0.0